top of page

 Through site visits, facilitated dialogues, shared meals, and structured reflection, scholars examined Swedish governance, sustainability transitions, and innovation culture — while also interrogating their own assumptions about leadership, responsibility, and institutional design.

-The program combined cross-sector engagement with deep personal and collective reflection, emphasising adaptability, relational judgment, and multidisciplinary leadership capacity.
+The fellowship combined cross-sector engagement with deep personal and collective reflection, emphasizing adaptability, relational judgment, and multidisciplinary leadership capacity.

 Each cohort’s experience is intentionally unique, shaped by context, partners, and the scholars themselves.